Explore Historic Old Town District

 Travel distance 70miles.
 With so much to see and do, visitors can easily spend much of the day simply visiting the mine’s structure, including the cavernous opening of the mine’s 5,000-foot-deep shaft or taking a historical tour of the 4,600 square foot Bourne Cottage, built in 1897.

 Travel distance 76 miles.
 When you get to Angles Camp, a great place to start is at the Angels Camp Museum and Carriage House.
 Located on South Main Street, this Museum covers three acres and displays a comprehensive collection of artifacts that speak to the rich and diverse history of the area.

 Travel distance 82 miles.
 Benicia has a long and interesting past and has over the years played an important role in California’s history.
 For a short period in the mid 19th century, the town became the states capitol.
 In 1853, the original capitol building was erected in what is now the historical landmark.

 Travel distance 91 miles.
 California’s past still lives in Jamestown 1897 State Historic Park, from the architecture of its buildings along Main Street to Railtown, a state park that has preserved a still-functioning steam locomotive repair and maintenance facility, portions of which date back as far as 1897.

 Travel distance 98 miles.
 Formed when a mass of underlying rock was forced up through the earth’s surface, Mount Diablo towers 3,849 feet over the San Francisco Bay.
 On a clear day, from the summit of this California ecological treasure, it is said that visitors can see 35 of California’s 58 counties.

-Travel distance 105 miles.
 With its unique restaurants and shops set in authentic historic buildings, the downtown district is the heart and soul of Truckee.
 Downtown is an epicenter of activity, where visitors can browse dozens of independently owned and operated shops and dine in delectable eateries.
+Travel distance 105 miles. from Sacramento.